Martinique New York on Broadway, Curio Collection by Hilton: 32nd Street elevation

-The southern elevation on 32nd Street is the building's primary facade and dates to the 1911 expansion.
+The southern elevation on 32nd Street is the building's primary facade and dates to the 1910 expansion.
 This elevation is laid out symmetrically, and the five central bays are placed within a slightly projecting pavilion.
 The main entrance is on 32nd Street, through a three-bay-wide marble doorway at the center of the ground level, which is topped by a projecting marquee.
+A set of transom windows is placed above the main doors.
 Directly above the marquee is a frieze with the name "Hotel Martinique", as well as an escutcheon on either side of the frieze.
-The outermost ground-level bays contain windows or doors.
+The outermost ground-level bays contain windows or doors, which lead to storefronts.
+By the 2020s, the hotel entrance and one storefront had a cast-iron surround; some of the other storefronts have granite panels below their windows.

-The 2nd through 4th stories contain a rusticated stone facade with nine windows on each story.
+The second through fourth stories contain a rusticated stone facade with nine windows on each story.
 Each of the windows contains an iron railing in front of it.
-In the center and outermost bays of the central pavilion, the windows on the 2nd and 3rd stories are separated horizontally by decorative spandrel panels and flanked by vertical moldings, and there are broken pediments and crests above the 3rd-story windows.
-In the five center bays, the remaining windows are plainly decorated, and a molded frieze runs above the 2nd-story windows.
-In the four outermost bays, the 2nd-story windows are topped by geometric lintels, while those on the 3rd story are topped by broken pediments and crests.
-Above all of the 4th-story windows are voussoirs, which are flanked by brackets that support a balcony on the 5th story.
+In three of the central pavilion's five bays, the windows on the second and third stories are separated horizontally by decorative spandrel panels and flanked by vertical moldings, and there are broken pediments and crests above the third-story windows.
+The other two bays of the central pavilion are plainly decorated, and a molded frieze runs above the second-story windows.
+In the four outermost bays, the second-story windows are topped by geometric lintels, while those on the third story are topped by broken pediments and crests.
+The window sills on the fourth story are placed directly above the third-story windows' pediments.
+Above all of the fourth-story windows are voussoirs, which are flanked by brackets that support a balcony on the fifth story.
 The balcony itself contains a cast-iron balustrade.